MadLittleMods/postcss-css-variables/README.md

  - CSS variables may be declared in any selector like `.foo` or `.foo .bar:hover`, and is not limited to just `:root`
  - CSS variables may be declared in `@media`, `@support`, and other at-rules.
- - CSS variables may be declared in `:hover` and other psuedo-classes, and they are evaluated properly.
+ - CSS variables may be declared in `:hover` and other psuedo-classes, which get expanded properly.
  - Variables in nested rules can be deduced with the help of [`postcss-nested`](https://github.com/postcss/postcss-nested) or [`postcss-nesting`](https://github.com/jonathantneal/postcss-nesting).

 Continue to the next section to see where some of these might be unsafe to do.
-There are reasons behind the ethos of why the other plugin, `postcss-custom-properties`, is very limited in what it supports, due to differing opinions on whether broader, yet potentially incorrect, support is okay.
+There are reasons behind the ethos of why the other plugin, [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties), is very limited in what it supports, due to differing opinions on what is okay to support.

 # Caveats